sass/sass/doc-src/SASS_REFERENCE.md

 {#template_location-option} `:template_location`
 : A path to the root sass template directory for you application.
-  If a hash, `:css_location` is ignored and this option designates both a mapping between input and output directories.
+  If a hash, `:css_location` is ignored and this option designates a mapping between input and output directories.
   May also be given a list of 2-element lists, instead of a hash.
   Defaults to `RAILS_ROOT + "/public/stylesheets/sass"`
   or `MERB_ROOT + "/public/stylesheets/sass"`.
   Only has meaning within Ruby on Rails or Merb.
   This will be derived from the `:css_location` path list if not provided by appending a folder of "sass" to each corresponding css location.
+  Please note: When multiple template locations are specified, all of them are placed in the import path, allowing you to import between them.

 {#css_location-option} `:css_location`
 : The path where CSS output should be written to.